huyang117/JavaScript-learning-notes/6-Objects.md

 console.log(getFormattedTitle()); // "TypeError: Cannot read property 'title' of undefined
 // because in this case, 'this' refers to the window object
+// side note, if we specify 'use strict', then console.log(this) will log 'undefined' instead of the window object
 ```
-in order to specify which object the `this` keyword should refer to, we can use `bind`.
+In order to specify which object the `this` keyword should refer to, we can use `bind`.
 ```
 const movie = {
   info: {